jsimkins2/geog473-673/R/Week4_Oceanography.md

 3. Plot tree cover variable using the GrTheme (green theme).
 Be sure to add coastlines via your choice of underlying dataset.
 Ensure correct latitude/longitudes are displayed.
 Add title.

-4. Email resulting png to simkins at udel dot edu.
+4. Submit resulting image to Canvas assignment 4